Which issues would you most highlight to someone new to your country?

 What is the position in relation to:

 Discrimination on the grounds of age is prohibited, subject to a number of specific exemptions.
-For example, an employer may fix a retirement age (whether voluntary or compulsory) or offer a fixed-term contract to any person or class of persons over the compulsory retirement age for that employment, provided that the reason for doing so is objectively and reasonably justified by a legitimate aim and the means of achieving that aim are appropriate and necessary.
+For example, an employer may fix a mandatory retirement age (whether voluntary or compulsory) or offer a fixed-term contract to any person or class of persons over the compulsory retirement age for that employment, provided that the reason for doing so is objectively and reasonably justified by a legitimate aim and the means of achieving that aim are appropriate and necessary.
+Case law has found the following criteria justifiable:

 Discrimination on the grounds of race, colour, nationality or ethnic or national origin is prohibited.
 However, such discrimination may be justifiable if a difference in treatment is a genuine occupational requirement, the objective is legitimate and the requirement is proportionate.
 For example, the requirement that an employee be proficient in the Irish language was held to be reasonable and justifiable in circumstances where the particular employer – a university – had a statutory obligation to promote the Irish language.